Climate change has altered the way we think about our future. We’re committed to an urgent climate response and building a sustainable district.

 We're working on embedding climate change into our plans and operations, as well as planning for community engagement in 2022 to create a district-wide emissions reduction and adaptation plan.

-Part of our work around climate change is trialing the use of electric vehicles in our fleet.
-The trial of two electric vehicles will find out of they are fit for our needs.
+Part of our work around climate change is trialling the use of electric vehicles in our fleet.
+The trial of two electric vehicles will find out if they are fit for our needs.

 We will help offset our emissions by planting 34 hectares of NPDC-owned land with native plants to improve biodiversity, meet carbon sequestration targets and create thriving natural environments for future generations.

 Taking a national leadership role through co-hosting with the Government the Just Transition Summit in May 2019.